gin-gonic/gin/README.md

 IPv6 CIDRs.

-**Attention:** Gin trust all proxies by default if you don't specify a trusted proxy using this function, **this is not safe**.
-At the same time, if you don't use any proxy, you can disable this feature by use `Engine.SetTrustedProxies(nil)`, then `Context.ClientIP()` will return the remote address directly to avoid some unnecessary computation.
+**Attention:** Gin trust all proxies by default if you don't specify a trusted proxy using the function above, **this is NOT safe**.
+At the same time, if you don't use any proxy, you can disable this feature by using `Engine.SetTrustedProxies(nil)`, then `Context.ClientIP()` will return the remote address directly to avoid some unnecessary computation.